sizovs/sizovs.github.io/_posts/2020-04-17-surviving-covid.md

 </figure>
 <br>

 Shaking up helps a lot.
 A closed gym is not an excuse.
 You can workout alone (doesn't work for me).
 You can join an online class (my wife is attending [this one](https://www.instagram.com/bukrey.fit)).
 Or you find a private instructor for 1x1 training.
 A Muay Thai trainer is coming to my house three times a week, and we're kicking the shit out of COVID.
-By spending money on good causes, I contribute to the wellbeing of others who also need to pay bills.
+By spending money on good causes, I contribute to the wellbeing of people who also need to pay bills.

 ## Wrap up